Back to top

 Define Extension Point

-Press Finish.
+Press the Finish button.
 The definition of the extension is generated and the schema editor opens.
-Switch to the Definition Tab.
+Switch to the Definition tab.

 Extension Point Schema Editor

-We want to add attributes to the extension point.
-Click on the New Element button.
-Give the new element the name "client".
+Start by clicking the New Element button.
+Give the new element the name client.

 Add Elements to Extension

 Select the "client" element and press New Attribute.
-Give the new element the name "class" and the type "java".
-Enter de.vogella.extensionpoint.definition.IGreeter as interface name
+Give the new element the name class and the type java.
+Enter com.vogella.extensionpoint.definition.IGreeter as interface name.

 Add Attribute to Extension

-This interface is not yet defined.
-Press on the hyperlink called Implements to create it.
+This interface does not exist yet.
+Press on the hyperlink called Implements to create it based on the following code.

 public interface IGreeter {